Xanthognarh/WebWidgets/README.md

 - `!pick username message`: Mod command to send a message instead
 - `!AddUser username [amount][type]`: Add username to the queue, amount and type can be empty
 - `!RemoveUser username [Pos=0]`: Removes the pos-th entry of the given user
+- `!ShowType`: Shows the column with the Sub/Resub/Bit info
+- `!HideType`: Hides the column with the Sub/Resub/Bit info

 ### Feature Ideas
 - `!Purgeuser`: Remove all entries of this user